Mikhail-Vilms/Random-Notes/System_Design_Basic_Concepts.md

 ## Latency

 ### What is latency?
 - The browser (client) sends a signal to the server whenever a request is made.
 - Servers process the requests and retrieve the information to bring it back to the client.
 - So, latency is the time interval between the start of a request from the client end to delivering the result back to the client by the server, i.e., the round trip time between the client and the server.
 - ![image](https://user-images.githubusercontent.com/57194114/201819583-dd886d82-f48d-4b80-91a5-0fbc59f565f4.png)

-### How does Latency work?
+### How does latency work?
-- **Latency is nothing other than the estimated time the client has to wait for after starting the request to receive the result.**
+**Latency is nothing other than the estimated time the client has to wait for after starting the request to receive the result.**
+- Suppose you interact with an e-commerce website, you liked something, and added it to the cart.
+- Now when you press the “Add to Cart” button, the following events will happen:
+  - The instant the “Add to Cart” button is pressed, the clock for latency starts, and the browser initiate a request to the servers.
+  - The server acknowledges the request and processes it.
+  - The server replies to the request, the request reaches your browser, and the product gets added to your Cart.
+  - You can start the stopwatch in the first step and stop the stopwatch in the last step, and the diff would be the latency.

+### What causes Latency?

 ---